leon0241/bedlam-audio-route/pages/x32-setup.md

 - panto '24 file (kinda)

 Notes:
-- I have kinda defined the hierarchy as:
+- Don't know if the semantics are actually correct, but I have kinda defined the hierarchy as:
     - Input: Something that can be routed to a channel
     - Channel: Something that can be routed to a MixBus
     - MixBus: Something that can be routed to a Matrix